-Reports in Transifex show you how many words were translated, by whom, and the Translation Memory leverage used.
-It's useful for seeing who your most active translators are, or figuring out how much you should pay your translators.
+Reports in Transifex show you how many words were translated, edited, and reviewed by your translators, along with the Translation Memory leverage used.
+It's useful for seeing who your most active translators are, or figuring out how much you should pay your translators and reviewers.

 Here's a look at how Reports work: